-Jaywing PLC - Director
+External appointments Jaywing PLC - Director

-Audit and Risk Nomination Remuneration - Chairman
+Board committees Audit and Risk Nomination Remuneration - Chairman

-Daniel Lampard

-Chief Financial Officer
+Daniel Lampard Chief Operating Officer

-19 October 2022
+Date of appointment 19 October 2022

 Daniel qualified as a chartered accountant with KPMG and is a member of the Institute of Chartered Accountants in England and Wales.
 He also holds an MSc in Executive Management from Manchester Business School.
 His previous appointments include serving as the Chief Financial Officer of Unbound Group plc, Chief Financial Officer of D2C Glanbia Performance Nutrition, a rapidly growing online sports nutrition business, the UK Finance Director at AO World plc and working for the Manchester Airport Group for 11 years in a variety of senior commercial and financial roles.